bcgov/indy-sdk/doc/wallet/enterprise-wallet-design.md

 close(): handled by the client, to close an existing connection (virtual wallet) delete(): handled by the client, to delete a wallet configuration
 ```

+The following illustrates interaction for the Create Claim and Create Proof scenarios:

 ![Remote Wallet Scenarios](https://github.com/ianco/indy-sdk/raw/master/doc/wallet/ew-remote-wallet-query.png "Remote Wallet Scenarios")